-See our most recent management proxy circular dated May 4, 2018 for additional information, including how our directors and officers are compensated, principal holders of our securities, and securities authorized for issuance under our equity compensation plans.
+See our most recent management proxy circular dated May 15, 2019 for additional information, including how our directors and officers are compensated, principal holders of our securities, and securities authorized for issuance under our equity compensation plans.

-See our audited consolidated annual financial statements and management's discussion and analysis for the financial year ended December 31, 2018 for additional financial information.
+See our audited consolidated annual financial statements and management's discussion and analysis for the financial year ended December 31, 2019 for additional financial information.

-20%, of our total consolidated assets or our total consolidated revenue, are excluded from the above list.
+Our other subsidiaries, which each have total assets and revenues less than 10%, and in the aggregate less than 20%, of our total consolidated assets or our total consolidated revenue, are excluded from the above list.